South Vietnam Air Force: 1975

-During the Battle of Xuân Lộc from 9–21 April RVNAF support enabled the ARVN troops there to hold on.
-RVNAF helicopters brought in supplies and reinforcements and evacuated wounded.
-RVNAF fighter-bombers from Bien Hoa AB flew between 80 and 120 combat sorties per day to support the defenders.
-At 14:00 on 12 April an RVNAF C-130 dropped two CBU-55 bombs on PAVN positions in the town of Xuan Vinh, close to Xuân Lộc, killing about 200 PAVN soldiers.
+During the Battle of Xuân Lộc from 9–21 April VNAF support enabled the ARVN troops there to hold on.
+VNAF helicopters brought in supplies and reinforcements and evacuated wounded.
+VNAF fighter-bombers from Bien Hoa AB flew between 80 and 120 combat sorties per day to support the defenders.
+At 14:00 on 12 April an VNAF C-130 dropped two CBU-55 bombs on PAVN positions in the town of Xuan Vinh, close to Xuân Lộc, killing about 200 PAVN soldiers.
 On 15 April PAVN artillery changed from shelling Xuân Lộc to Bien Hoa AB instead.
-In just one day, the RVNAF 3rd Air Division at Bien Hoa AB was forced to cease all operations due to continuous PAVN artillery bombardment.
-To continue their support of Xuân Lộc, the RVNAF mobilised the 4th Air Division at Binh Thuy AB to conduct further missions.
+In just one day, the VNAF 3rd Air Division at Bien Hoa AB was forced to cease all operations due to continuous PAVN artillery bombardment.
+To continue their support of Xuân Lộc, the VNAF mobilised the 4th Air Division at Binh Thuy AB to conduct further missions.

-On 28 April at 18:06 three A-37s piloted by former RVNAF pilots who had defected to the VPAF at the fall of Danang, dropped six Mk81 250 lb bombs on the RVNAF flightline at Tan Son Nhut Air Base destroying several aircraft.
-RVNAF F-5s took off in pursuit, but were unable to intercept the A-37s.
+On 28 April at 18:06 three A-37s piloted by former VNAF pilots who had defected to the VPAF at the fall of Danang, dropped six Mk81 250 lb bombs on the VNAF flightline at Tan Son Nhut Air Base destroying several aircraft.
+VNAF F-5s took off in pursuit, but were unable to intercept the A-37s.

-At dawn on 29 April the RVNAF began to haphazardly depart Tan Son Nhut Air Base as A-37s, F-5s, C-7s, C-119s and C-130s departed for Thailand while UH-1s took off in search of the ships of the US Navy Task Force 76 offshore.
-At 08:00 Lieutenant General Trần Văn Minh, commander of the RVNAF, and 30 of his staff arrived at the DAO Compound, demanding evacuation.
-This signified the complete loss of command and control of the RVNAF.
+At dawn on 29 April the VNAF began to haphazardly depart Tan Son Nhut Air Base as A-37s, F-5s, C-7s, C-119s and C-130s departed for Thailand while UH-1s took off in search of the ships of the US Navy Task Force 76 offshore.
+At 08:00 Lieutenant General Trần Văn Minh, commander of the VNAF, and 30 of his staff arrived at the DAO Compound, demanding evacuation.
+This signified the complete loss of command and control of the VNAF.

-Some RVNAF aircraft did stay to continue to fight the advancing PAVN however.
+Some VNAF aircraft did stay to continue to fight the advancing PAVN however.
 One AC-119K gunship from the 821st Attack Squadron had spent the night of 28/29 April dropping flares and firing on the approaching PAVN.
 At dawn on 29 April two A-1 Skyraiders began patrolling the perimeter of Tan Son Nhut at 2500 ft until Maj.
 Trương Phùng, one of the two Skyraider pilots was shot down, presumably by an SA-7.
 At 07:00 the AC-119K "Tinh Long" flew by Lt.
 Trang van Thanh was firing on PAVN to the east of Tan Son Nhut when it was hit by a SA-7 missile, and fell in flames to the ground.

 Despite sporadic artillery and rocket fire, Binh Thuy AB remained operational throughout 29 April and on the morning of 30 April 1975 Binh Thuy-based A-37s carried out the last known air strike of the war destroying two T-54 tanks of the PAVN 10th Division as they attempted to attack Tan Son Nhut AB.
-After the announcement of the surrender of South Vietnam by President Minh the pilots flew their stripped down aircraft to U-Tapao Air Base in Thailand, often carrying three or even four people.
+After the announcement of the surrender of South Vietnam by President Minh on the 30th, the pilots flew their stripped down aircraft to U-Tapao Air Base in Thailand, often carrying three or even four people.